jdjuan/your-first-angular-application/README.md

 ## 2. Select Angular

 In Stackblitz you can create different kind of projects.
-In our case we will use Angular.
+In our case we will use Angular:

 - Its interface is very similiar to Visual Studio Code
 - It has the Angular CLI (an scaffolder) already setup, so you can generate files with just 2 clicks!